The Basics of Recruitment

 It is also important to note that very few grade exceptions are made by each chapter.
 Potential members who do not meet a chapter's academic requirements are released early in the recruitment process to allow them the opportunity to explore other alternatives.
 However, grades are considered throughout the entire process.

-Women who choose to participate in the Recruitment process are required to pay an early registration $50 fee until August 25 and regular registration fee of $75 beginning August 26.
+Women who choose to participate in the Recruitment process are required to pay a nonrefundable $75 registration fee.
+Your registration is not completed until this fee is payed.
 This fee covers administrative cost, room reservations and transportation to and from Sorority Row.
 Payment may be by debit or credit card and will be done online when you register.
-The first event a potential new member will have to attend is:

 Dress is casual.
-This is the first chance to see and meet all the women participating in Fall Recruitment as well as your Rho Beta Sigma!
-Rho Beta Sigma's are women who disaffiliate from their chapters for an entire summer and beginning of the school year in order to help guide and counsel the pnm's, without favorable intensions for their own chapter.
+This is the first chance to see and meet all the women participating in Fall Recruitment as well as your Rho Gamma!
+Rho Gamma's are women who disaffiliate from their chapters for an entire summer and beginning of the school year in order to help guide and counsel the pnm's, without favorable intensions for their own chapter.

 Listed below is the who, what and wear of each day of Recruitment: